Simple and Practical Mental Health

 Prescribing information for brexpiprazole (Rexulti®)

-Copyright © 2016 to 2024, Simple and Practical Medical Education, LLC.
-All rights reserved.
-May not be reproduced in any form without express written permission.
-Disclaimer: The content on this website is provided as general education for medical professionals.
-It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
+Disclaimer: The material on this website is provided as general education for medical professionals.
+It is not intended for patients or other laypersons, nor is it a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
-Healthcare professionals should always check this website for the most recently updated information.
+Healthcare professionals should always check this website for the most up-to-date information.

 Comments